MindscapeHQ/raygun4aspire/README.md

 }
 ```

-If you have any request payloads formatted as key-value pairs (e.g. `key1=value1&key2=value2`), then you can set `UseKeyValuePairRawDataFilter` to true and then any fields listed in the `IgnoreSensitiveFieldNames` option will not be sent to Raygun.
+Alternatively, If you have any request payloads formatted as key-value pairs (e.g. `key1=value1&key2=value2`), then you can set `UseKeyValuePairRawDataFilter` to true and then any fields listed in the `IgnoreSensitiveFieldNames` option will not be sent to Raygun.

 ```json
 "RaygunSettings": {